MLEnthusiast/SFGAN/README.md

 Code is **available now**.

+## Instructions
+1. First download the [EuroSAT](http://madm.dfki.de/files/sentinel/EuroSAT.zip) data set and extract the images.
+2. Run the file_reader.m to convert the images into a .mat file.
+This will be used as input for training the network.
+3. Run sfgan_train_eval.py to train the network.

+N.B.
+Python 3 is recommended for running this code as the batching gives errornoues results with lower versions of Python.

-A cleaner and more commented version of the code with the instructions about downloading data set will be made available before the start of the ICIP conference.
+A commented version of the code will be updated soon.